 - ¾ cup semi-sweet chocolate, chopped (130g / 4.6oz)

 - ⅜ cup heavy whipping cream (90ml)

-- ½ tbsp light corn syrup (OPTIONAL for an extra shiny glaze)
+- ½ tablespoon light corn syrup (OPTIONAL for an extra shiny glaze)

 - Make the filling: In a bowl whisk egg yolks, sugar, and cornstarch to combine.
 In a heavy-bottomed saucepan bring milk and heavy whipping cream over medium-high heat to a simmer.
 Cook for 2 minutes, stirring constantly.
 Stir about ½ cup of hot milk into the egg yolks to slowly warm it.
 Then pour warmed egg mixture slowly into the saucepan, whisking constantly.
 Cook until filling is thick, for about 2 minutes.
 Whisk continuously.
 Remove from heat and stir in chocolate, cocoa, vanilla*, and salt until smooth and fully combined for about 1-2 minutes.
 Pour through a mesh strainer into a bowl and cover with plastic wrap to prevent forming a skin.
 Refrigerate at least 2 hours or overnight.

 - Preheat oven to 375°F / 190°C. Line 2 baking sheets with parchment paper.
 Set aside.

 - Make the dough: In a heavy-bottomed saucepan bring water, butter, salt, and sugar to a boil.
 With a wooden spoon stir in flour and cook for about 2-3 minutes until it starts to form a film on the bottom of the pan.
 Transfer to a large mixing bowl and let cool about 2 minutes.

 - Stir in one egg at the time.
 After every egg, the dough will separate.
 Keep stirring until the dough comes together again.
 In the end, the dough will be sticky and firm enough to hold a stiff peak.